-- General security options are managed by security administrators. - In Labeled Security Mode: management of MAC attributes is performed by security administrators. - Management of users and their security attributes is performed by security administrators.
-Management of groups (and to some extent users) can be delegated to group security administrators. - Users can change their own passwords or password phrases, their default groups, and their user names (but not their user IDs). - In Labeled Security Mode: users can choose their security labels at login, for some login methods.
-(Note: this also applies in normal mode if the administrator chooses to activate security label processing.) - Auditors manage the parameters of the audit system (a list of audited events, for example) and can analyze the audit trail. - Security administrators can define what audit records are captured by the system.

-• Discretionary access rights to protected resources are managed by the owners of the applicable profiles (or UNIX objects) or by security administrators.
+- General security options are managed by security administrators. - Management of users and their security attributes is performed by security administrators.
+Management of groups (and to some extent users) can be delegated to group security administrators. - Users can change their own passwords or password phrases, their default groups, and their user names (but not their user IDs). - Auditors manage the parameters of the audit system (a list of audited events, for example) and can analyze the audit trail. - Security administrators can define what audit records are captured by the system. - Discretionary access rights to protected resources are managed by the owners of the applicable profiles (or UNIX objects) or by security administrators.

-1.4.2.6 Program Signing and Verification (SP)
+1.4.2.5 Program Signing and Verification (SP)